tomvercaut/rad-tools/dcm_grep/README.md

 # dcm_grep

-`dcm_grep` is a small command-line utility to extract values of one or more DICOM elements from a single DICOM file.
+`dcm_grep` is a command-line interface (CLI) application to extract values of one or more DICOM elements from a single DICOM file.
 It uses a simple pattern syntax to navigate nested sequences and optionally prints the full element path along with values.
 Typical use cases:
 - Quickly print core identifiers (e.g., SOP Class UID, Patient ID)
 - Extract values from nested sequences using indices, ranges, or “all” selection